chembl/compound_target_pairs_dataset/README.md

 pip install .
 ```

-Note: Using pandas version 2.2 will lead to warnings regarding the RDKit PandasTools when running the code.
+Note: Using Pandas version 2.2 will lead to warnings regarding the RDKit PandasTools when running the code.
 However, the final dataset is not impacted.